Book with our team in Chamonix-Mont-Blanc who know their area by heart! Unbeatable price and service guaranteed!

 Whatever the season, the ‘Valley of Bears’ offers an array of activities for sporty types and culture lovers alike.

 In winter, snow sports rule.
-Choose from a variety of ways of exploring the unspoilt natural surroundings – skiing, sled dogs, sledging, cross-country skiing or snowshoe trekking.
+Choose from a variety of ways of exploring the unspoilt natural surroundings – skiing, ice climbing, sled dogs, sledging, cross-country skiing or snowshoe trekking.
 In summer, nature lovers and outdoor enthusiasts will enjoy hiking, mountain-biking, fishing or climbing.
 The more athletic among them will attempt to climb Mont Buet (3,096 m high), also known as the ladies’ Mont Blanc.

 The Barberine and Bérard waterfalls can easily be reached from Vallorcine.
 You can also head for the Emosson dam in Switzerland, where a series of dinosaur footprints can be seen.